 Mixing material from new album Meliora with older the material the set seemed to represent their whole career, even including a well delivered acoustic number, before rounding off with a cover of Roky Erickson’s If You Have Ghosts.
 This had the feel of being the band’s theme song and was certainly one of my highlights of the night before encore Monstrance Clock which left the crowd calling for more but seemed to send them off into the night satisfied.

 While both Ghost and Purson both put in great performances, I would be remiss if I didn’t mention that the sound was, at points, near unlistenable as the high frequency tones coming from the stage cut through everything else so much there were times the bass sounds got entirely lost in the mix.

 On top of this Ghost’s lighting designer seemed intent on blinding at least the balcony with front facing floodlights making some parts of the show very hard to watch.

-Despite this I came away wanting to explore both bands further and generally impressed by Ghost for being far more than the seemingly one diensional most media coverage I’d seen would suggest.
+Despite this I came away wanting to explore both bands further and generally impressed by Ghost for being far more than the one dimensional act most media coverage would suggest.